aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 * `role_name` - (Optional) Instance RAM role name.
 The name is provided and maintained by RAM.
 You can use `alicloud_ram_role` to create a new one.
 * `force_delete` - (Optional) The last scaling configuration will be deleted forcibly with deleting its scaling group.
 Default to false.
 * `data_disk` - (Optional) DataDisk mappings to attach to ecs instance.
 See [Block datadisk](#block-datadisk) below for details.
+* `instance_pattern_info` - (Optional,Available in 1.178.0+) intelligent configuration mode.
+In this mode, you only need to specify the number of vCPUs, memory size, instance family, and maximum price.
+The system selects an instance type that is provided at the lowest price based on your configurations to create ECS instances.
+This mode is available only for scaling groups that reside in virtual private clouds (VPCs).
+This mode helps reduce the failures of scale-out activities caused by insufficient inventory of instance types
 * `instance_ids` - (Deprecated) It has been deprecated from version 1.6.0.
 New resource `alicloud_ess_attachment` replaces it.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
 It will be applied for ECS instances finally.
     - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "http://", or "https://".
 It cannot be a null string.